 The File Extension settings are used to tell the Finder how to display the filename extensions.
 You can choose to leave the display option unchanged or you can force the display or hiding of extensions.

 Currently Yate always replaces : and / characters when renaming files.
-The text that replaces the characters is specified in the Preferences - Rename - Settings - Invalid character substitution setting.
+The text that replaces the characters is specified in the Settings - Rename - Settings - Invalid character substitution setting.
 While you can create filenames in the Finder with embedded / characters, it is not a good idea.
 The APIs that Yate has to use do not differentiate between an embedded / and a / which is a path delimiter.
 Further certain APIs return /s as :s and it is not consistent across all APIs.

 Yate also always removed leading periods from path components and filenames.
 A leading period is used to denote hidden on Macs.

 You can also configure how Yate handles extraneous spaces when renaming.
-The Preferences - Rename - Settings - Space handling setting allows you to control how spaces are modified in each manipulated path component when renaming, copying or moving files.
+The Settings - Rename - Settings - Space handling setting allows you to control how spaces are modified in each manipulated path component when renaming, copying or moving files.
 The choices are as follows:

 The advanced settings allow overrides and additional granularity for global rename settings.